MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/add-authentication-to-web-app.md

 - An Azure account with **an active subscription which you own**.
 [Create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).
 Ownership is required to provide the correct Azure Active Directory permissions to complete these steps.
 - Microsoft Identity account - this is an [email account](https://signup.live.com) added to Microsoft Identity but doesn't have to be the same account you use to create resources.
-- [Node.js 14 and npm](https://nodejs.org/en/download) - installed to your local machine.
+- [Node.js LTS](https://nodejs.org/en/download) - installed to your local machine.
 - [Visual Studio Code](https://code.visualstudio.com/) - installed to your local machine.
 - Visual Studio Code extensions:
     - [Azure App Service extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureappservice) for Visual Studio Code.